junetic/amplify/_posts/2018-08-21-how-to-do-user-testing-fast-right.md

 ---
-title: How to Do User Testing—Quick & Cheap
+title: How to Do User Testing—Quickly & Cheaply
 date: 2018-08-21 10:44:03 +0000
 text_field: ''
 layout: post